What Dallas Museums are free?

-Go, explore and check out some of their programs and events, which is excellent for everyone.
+Go, explore, and check out some of their programs and events.
+This is one of our favorite free museums in Dallas.
 The daily admission to the museum is free, but the suggested donation is $7 for adults and $5 for seniors.

 Where: 3109 Carlisle St, Dallas, TX 75204

 Hours: Tuesday — Saturday, 11 am to 5 pm (Thursdays until 7 pm); Sunday, 1 pm — 5 pm.
 Free admission (donations appreciated).

 The Museum of Geometric and MADI Art is the only museum dedicated to MADI art and the primary point of focus for the MADI movement in the United States.